NishDJ/fancy-dracula-theme/README.md

-#Fancy Dracula Theme for Web Styling
+# Fancy Dracula Theme

 This project extends the popular "Fancy Dracula" theme for [Warp Terminal](https://warp.dev) to other environments.

-## Warp Terminal Theme Preview
+## Warp Terminal Theme Extension

 The `fancy_dracula.yaml.svg` file in this repository provides a visual preview of the Fancy Dracula theme in Warp Terminal.
 This SVG file showcases: